dwightjack/wok-pkgs/packages/preset-standard/README.md

 - `modernizr`
 - `views`

-For production builds, assets will be revised using [@wok-cli/task-rev](https://github.com/fevrcoding/wok-pkgs/tree/master/packages/task-rev).
+For production builds, assets will be revised using [@wok-cli/task-rev](https://github.com/fevrcoding/wok-pkgs/tree/master/packages/task-rev) and scripts will be minified with [gulp-minify](https://www.npmjs.com/package/gulp-minify).

 ### serve